Trench 11: Plot

-In 1918, on the Western Front in France, Lieutenant Berton, a Canadian tunneller, digs 78 ft beneath a German position to rescue other tunnellers.
-Berton accidentally startles a survivor who ends up screaming, alerting the Germans above.
-The Germans then detonate charges above Berton, trapping him underground for twelve days.
+Lieutenant Berton, a Canadian tunneller on the Western Front in France in 1918, digs 78 ft beneath a German position to rescue fellow tunnellers, startling a survivor whose screams alert the Germans above.
+When the Germans detonate charges above him, Berton is trapped underground for twelve days.

-Three months later, on November 2, 1918, a pair of British Army officers from the Intelligence Corps, Major Jennings and Dr. Priest, debrief Colonel Ashcroft with information on a deep underground German bunker called "Trench 11", hidden deep within the Argonne Forest.
-The base is commanded by a German officer named Reiner (who is called "The Prophet" by his men) who specializes in the development of various chemical and biological weapons.
-Jennings and Dr. Priest believe that Trench 11 (so named because it is eleven miles behind German lines) is used as a base of operations for Reiner to make more weapons and request for the bunker to be investigated as the Germans failed to destroy it during their retreat.
-Due to the fact that the Argonne Forest lies within the American sector of the front, Colonel Ashcroft arranges for a U.S. Army escort and allows Jennings to retrieve Berton from his leave to help with their investigation.
-During his leave, Berton enters in a romantic relationship with a French woman named Veronique but is forced to leave when he is retrieved to aid Major Jennings' investigation.

-Berton accompanies Maj.
-Jennings and Dr. Priest to Trench 11 along with their American escorts: Captain Cooper, Sergeant Pronger, and Private Kelly.
-Upon locating Trench 11, the group discover dead German soldiers in the trenches.
-It is revealed that the German Army had shelled Trench 11 prior to the Allied soldiers arriving there.
+On November 2, 1918, three months later, Major Jennings and Dr. Priest of the British Army Intelligence Corps brief Colonel Ashcroft about a deep underground German bunker called "Trench 11" hidden in the Argonne Forest, so-called because it is eleven miles behind the lines.
+The complex is commanded by a German officer named Reiner, called "The Prophet" by his men and a specialist in chemical and biological weapons.
+Jennings and Dr. Priest believe Trench 11 is still a base of operations for Reiner to construct bio-chemical weapons as the Germans failed to destroy it during their retreat.
+The Argonne lies within the American sector and Colonel Ashcroft arranges for U.S. troops to escort Jennings, Priest and Berton there so they can investigate.
+Berton, who has entered a romantic relationship with a French woman named Veronique, is forced to cut a leave short for the mission.
+Captain Cooper, Sergeant Pronger, and Private Kelly accompany the trio to Trench 11 and discover dead German soldiers in the trenches.
+Expended German bullet casings reveal the German Army killed their own men for unknown reasons.

-At the headquarters of the German 5th Army, the German high command orders Reiner and Capt.
-Mueller to erase all evidence of the nature of Trench 11 (called "Wotan Complex" by the Germans) to prevent the Allies from discovering it as Reiner failed to detonate the explosives inside during their retreat.
-Mueller, who is disgusted by Reiner's work, is ordered to escort Reiner to the bunker to get the job done.
+At the headquarters of the German 5th Army, Reiner and Captain Mueller are ordered to erase all evidence of activities at Trench 11, called the "Wotan Complex" by the Germans.
+Reiner had failed to detonate the explosives inside during their retreat, which would have prevented the Allies from discovering the true nature of the complex.
+Mueller, disgusted by Reiner's work, is ordered to escort him to the bunker and ensure it is destroyed.